 46. Online Shopping: Find Deals and Vouchers

 Once you have done your research, found a deal or sale and gone through a cashback site, now it’s time to try and find a voucher code.
-There are 100s of discount code websites and cashback apps to check out before you go through the checkout.
+There are hundreds of discount code websites and cashback apps to check out before you go through the checkout.